Keyboard shortcuts

 • Add Bevy-reflect components to entities through a picker, edit their fields, and see your custom components round- trip through save/load.

-• Run the same scene as a standalone Bevy binary, with no editor in the dependency graph.
+• Load the same scene in a standalone Bevy binary through jackdaw_runtime, with no editor in the dependency graph.

 • Write extensions in plain Rust that plug into the editor’s operator and panel system.